-Low temperature NH3-SCR of NO is strongly needed due to its availability in industrial furnaces and energy-conserving feature.
-MnOx-CeO2/TiO2 (MnCe/Ti) with different Ce doping contents were prepared and their catalytic activities for NH3-SCR under 100-400℃ were experimentally examined.
-The results suggest that addition a small amount of Ce (Ce/Ti mole ratio=0.05) improves the exposure of Mn atoms on catalyst surface and exhibits highest NH3-SCR activity at 100-200℃, on which above 98% of NO is abated at 175℃.
-Further increase the Ce contents decreases the catalyst performance instead.
-Moreover, NH3-SCR of NO under oxidizing or reducing conditions confirms the oxygen species bounded to the exposed Mn atoms are easier to be released and the resulted oxygen vacancies are more likely to be replenished by O2 at low temperature.
-In addition, the SO2 resistance of MnCe/Ti is also enhanced by Ce modification, mainly due to the inhibition of the accumulation of ammonium sulfates and the preferential sulfation of the Ce dopants.
+With its industrial applicability and low energy consumption, a process for implementing the NH3-SCR of NO at low temperatures is urgently needed.
+In this study, MnOx-CeO2/TiO2 (MnCe/Ti) catalysts doped with different amounts of Ce were prepared and experimentally examined for their NH3-SCR activity between 100°C and 400°C. Adding a small amount of Ce (at the Ce/Ti mole ratio of 0.05) elevated the exposure of Mn atoms on the catalyst surface, resulting in the highest NH3-SCR activity occurring between 100°C and 200°C (with a conversion rate of above 98% for the NO at 175°C).
+Further increasing the Ce content, however, diminished the catalytic performance.
+Moreover, the NH3-SCR of NO during oxidization or reduction atmosphere confirmed that oxygen species bound to the exposed Mn atoms were released more easily and the resulting vacancies were more likely to be replenished by O2 at low temperatures.
+In addition, incorporating Ce enhanced the SO2 resistance of the MnCe/Ti, mainly by inhibiting the accumulation of ammonium sulfates and the preferential sulfation of the Ce dopants.